helloDolin/books/english_study/english_practice.md

 Her distinctive voice made her stand out in the crowd.
 We celebrated our wedding anniversary with a romantic dinner.
 Listening old songs always often fills me with nostalgia for my high school days.
-I anticipate that the meeting will last 2 hours.
+I anticipate that the meeting will last for about 2 hours.
 What is the purpose of your visit to our company today?
-The company's database was corrupted,resulting in fragments of data scatterd throughout the system.
+The company's database was corrupted,resulting in fragments of data scattered throughout the system.
 Her savings were in the First National Bank.
 She attends religious services at the church every Sunday.
 We usually have three meals a day:breakfast,lunch,and dinner.
 The meaning of the ancient text is obscure and difficult to decipher.
-The project is curentlly in planning phase.
+The project is currently in planning phase.
 She has a typical American accent.
 I inherited my love of music from my mother.
 The stadium has a seating capacity of 50,000 spectators.
 The old building collapsed after the earthquake.
-Winning a Nober Prize is considered one of the most prestigious achievements in the world.
+Winning a Nobel Prize is considered one of the most prestigious achievements in the world.
 Her occupation is a teacher.
 She had a vivid dream about flying over the mountains.
 The book provides an elementary introduction to computer programming.